Visiting Scholars Program

 The individuals who participate in the program each year are immensely diverse.
 Their research and scholarship touch on a multitude of legal disciplines, including comparative and international criminal law, human rights, legal philosophy, commercial and corporate law, and constitutional law as well as international private and public law.
 Visiting Scholars range from senior faculty at the world’s leading research institutions, to doctoral students who are at the start of their scholarly careers.

 All are invited to participate in the bi-weekly Visiting Scholar Forum series, at which visitors present their work-in-progress to peers from around the world.
 They may also, with permission from the instructor, audit up to two classes each semester.
-Visiting Scholars have access to Columbia Law School’s renowned Arthur W. Diamond Law Library, and a dedicated workspace is open for their use 24 hours each day and equipped with wireless access, free printing and other amenities.
+Visiting Scholars also have access to Columbia Law School’s renowned Arthur W. Diamond Law Library as well as a dedicated 24-hour workspace equipped with wireless access, free printing and other amenities.

-All prospective Visiting Scholars, regardless of country of residence or any existing affiliation, must submit the online application form as well as these supporting materials: CV, one page research proposal, publication list, two letters of recommendation.
+All prospective Visiting Scholars, regardless of country of residence or any existing affiliation, must submit an application form and the supporting materials.

 Applications will be reviewed three times during the year, corresponding with three program intakes, as follows: